prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Now you said you'd do it, now let's see you do it."

-"Don't you crowd me now; you better look out."

 "Well, you SAID you'd do it—why don't you do it?"